How to come up with a business idea

 How To Come Up With A Business Idea

+So, you’d like to start a business but don’t yet know what form it will take or whether it will be successful.
 Either way, you can’t wait to get started.
-All you need is the big idea, one that could take you where the famous ‘garage entrepreneurs’ have found themselves — Apple, Facebook, Google, Microsoft.
-Here we’ll give some pointers on how to come up with a business idea, plus what you’ll need to do to get your idea off the ground.
+All you need is the big idea—one that could take you to where the famous ‘garage entrepreneurs’ found themselves: Apple, Facebook, Google, Microsoft.
+Here, we’ll share some pointers on how to come up with a business idea, plus what you’ll need to do to get it off the ground.

 When it comes to business ideas, preparation matters

-You’ve probably got a broad framework for the type of business you want to be in.
-Something based around your skills or your expertise, or an area where you think you could make a difference to customers, perhaps through a poor personal experience with a product or service.
+At this point you’ve probably got a rough idea of the type of business you want to start, something based on your skills, expertise, or an area where you believe you can make a difference for customers.
+Maybe a frustrating personal experience with a product or service inspired you to bring a better solution to the market.
+Funny enough, that’s exactly how we got started!

 Get customer insight

-Even more useful are the comments from customers themselves.
-You can find those on review sites like Trustpilot or on retailers’ sites.
+Comments from customers is really useful info if you can find it.
+You can find customer insights on review sites like Trustpilot or on retailers’ sites.
 Some manufacturers might post customer feedback on their websites.
 There are also forums where members ask other members questions about products and services or post their own opinions.
 Social media sites like Facebook also carry comments from customers.

 Now you’re getting deeper insight into what your potential customers like or hate about existing products and that can be valuable in shaping your business idea.
 How could you make a difference to those customers by developing a product that matches their wish list or overcomes their frustrations?